 • This new deadline applies to practices taking Medicare, Medicaid and CHIP, and also Dental providers.
 Medicare providers are only eligible if they did not apply before the original deadline or did not receive 2% of 2019 medical revenues.

 • Grants are equal to 2% of 2019 total medical revenues, not just revenues associated with the listed programs.
 The grants are tied to the TIN.

 • These are grants – they do not need to be repaid.

 • Application Deadline is August 28th.
 Here is a link to the online application.

-• The application form is available as a pdf, BUT the pdf should be used as a checklist as applicants gather their information.
+• The application form is available as a pdf by clicking here, BUT the pdf should be used as a checklist as applicants gather their information.
 The actual application must be filled out online.
-Field by field instructions for filling out the application and attestation may be found here.
+Field by field instructions for filling out the application and attestation may be downloaded by clicking here.

 • There is a small set of conditions restricting the use of these funds.
 These are likely to have no effect on most practices.
 Practices receiving funds should attest online that they meet these conditions in order to keep the funds.
 If attestation is not done within 90 days of receipt of funds, it is assumed you meet the conditions.

 • A report will be required on use of the funds.
 For funds expended in 2020, the deadline for report submission is February 12th, 2021.
 The report portal opens October 1, 2020.